ACl365/online-retail-clv-baseline/clv-write_up_v1.md

     *   **Sequence Modeling (Action 1b):** Leverage time-stamped event data (purchases, clicks, opens) with models like LSTMs or Transformers.
 These capture the *order* and *timing* of actions, potentially uncovering complex behavioral patterns missed by static RFM or standard ML features.
 Challenges include data preparation complexity and computational cost, but benefits include better churn prediction and understanding of customer journey dynamics.
     *   **Causal Inference / Uplift Modeling (Action 1c & 2b):** Move beyond correlational analysis ("What-if simulators") to measure the *true causal impact* of interventions (offers, messages).
 Implement Uplift Models using experimental data (A/B tests) or observational causal methods (e.g., propensity score matching, meta-learners) to identify *which* customers to target for maximum *incremental* return. **This is crucial for optimizing marketing spend, potentially improving campaign ROI by 50-100% compared to targeting based purely on risk or value segments.**
     *   **NLP Integration (Action 1d):** Analyze unstructured text data (product reviews, support tickets, survey responses).
 Techniques like Sentiment Analysis, Topic Modeling (LDA), and Embeddings (Word2Vec, BERT) can generate features reflecting customer opinions, issues, and interests, significantly enriching profiles and improving CLV prediction or segmentation accuracy.
-    *   **Reinforcement Learning:** Explore RL for optimizing sequential decision-making, such as determining the "next best action" or offer sequence for individual customers to maximize long-term value.
+    *   **Reinforcement Learning:** Explore RL for optimising sequential decision-making, such as determining the "next best action" or offer sequence for individual customers to maximise long-term value.

 6.  **MLOps / Production Deployment Vision (Action 3a):**
     *   **Containerization:** Package the data processing, model training, and prediction services using **Docker** for consistent environments and easier deployment across development, staging, and production.